• Skip to primary navigation

 • 1 pomegranate

-• 1 tbsp honey for drizzling garnish
+• 1 tablespoon honey for drizzling garnish

-• 1 tbsp fresh dill for garnish
+• 1 tablespoon fresh dill for garnish

 • 2 sprigs fresh rosemary for garnish